The 1960's were really the heyday for Citroëns in the USA and perhaps in France too. Read on to see what was happening in Seattle in the 1960's.

 In the 1990’s and early 2000’s, the main part of the building was no longer in the automotive trade and instead contained an Utrecht Art Supply store with Seattle Volvo in the west side of the building.

-The building has recently gone through perhaps its biggest transformation.
-In 2014, it was taken over by the Starbucks Corporation and converted into the swanky Starbucks Reserve Roastery & Tasting Room.
+In 2014, building underwent a major transformation when it was taken over by the Starbucks Corporation and converted into the swanky Starbucks Reserve Roastery & Tasting Room.
 While the exterior of the building has remained intact over the last 100 years, the interior has changed dramatically.
 Fortunately, Starbucks’s architects made an attempt to save and restore parts of the original interior, such as the Terrazzo floors and to re-expose the wooden beams in the ceiling.

 The Starbucks Roastery is a place where you can experience coffee production from the un-roasted bean all the way through the roasting process until it pours into your coffee cup.
 Food and Starbucks promotional items are also available.
 It is quite striking.
 Go visit sometime.